shanmukhchintalapati/my-first-project/README.md

 # my-first-project
+This is my first GitHub repository.
-My first GitHub repository for learning Git and GitHub
+I am learning Git and GitHub to build my technical skills and create projects.